MARKETProtocol/docs/source/includes/_MPX.md

 ## Explore Contracts

-MARKET Protocol's dApp provides the needed functionality to easily search, filter, and sort already deployed MARKET Smart Contracts.
+MARKET Protocol's dApp, MPX, provides the needed functionality to easily search, filter, and sort already deployed MARKET Smart Contracts.

 ## Find Contracts

 The [Find Contracts](https://dapp.marketprotocol.io/contract/find) screen allows for a reverse lookup for MARKET Contracts using the ethereum address of the deployed contract.
-Users can enter a known address, if valid, the dApp will display the current specifications of the MARKET Contract deployed to this address.
+Users can enter a known address, if valid, MPX will display the current specifications of the MARKET Contract deployed to this address.

 ## Test Query